Shelburne Falls Trolley Museum

 Image We Finally know what the original color was!
 "Kodak Yellow" as seen on freight compartment post.
 (Photo taken April 1997)

-Image SF&C number 10 getting ready for another trip to Colrain from the Deerfield Avenue Freight House, Shelburne Falls, circa 1907.
+Image SF&C No. 10 getting ready for another trip to Colrain from the Deerfield Avenue Freight House, Shelburne Falls, circa 1907.
 The building is still in existence and is used as a glass blowing studio.

-Image Number 10 at Marshall Johnson's, Charlemont, Mass., March 1991.
+Image No. 10 at Marshall Johnson's, Charlemont, Mass., March 1991.
 Photo by Al Barten

-Image Number 10 being loaded for transport from Marshall's farm in Charlemont, to the 1993 Shelburne Falls Fourth of July parade, 7/3/93.
+Image No. 10 being loaded for transport from Marshall's farm in Charlemont, to the 1993 Shelburne Falls Fourth of July parade, 7/3/93.
 Earl Chapin, one of the SFTM pioneer restorers, is recorded recording the event by Lynn Chapin.

 Return to Photo Gallery Index Page